 This is the #1 studio tour in Los Angeles by far.
-I’ve done them all and the one at Warner Bros is the most fun, educational, worth the cost, and long-lasting.
+We’ve done them all, and the one at Warner Bros is the most fun, educational, worth the cost, and long-lasting.
 So if you are a movie buff, are interested in movie and tv show production, and wondering how ad where it all takes place, book a Warner Bros Studio Tour.

 Fun Fact: Warner Bros has produced almost 7,000 movies and 5,000 TV shows.

-I’ve toured Warner Bros a few times and each time I enjoyed and experience different things.
+We’ve toured Warner Bros a few times and enjoyed and experienced different things each time.
 I’ll never forget seeing the FRIENDS set or the Two and a Half Men sets during its final seasons.
-My favorite, walking around Stars Hallow from Gilmore Girls.
-Posing a Cafe Perks for FRIENDS.
-Actually one of my favorite photos is of hubby and I sitting on the Friends couch at Cafe Perk with mugs.
+A personal favorite was getting to walk around Stars Hallow from Gilmore Girls.
+Pose at Cafe Perks from FRIENDS – we have a photo of us sitting on the Friends couch with Cafe Perk mugs.

-The guides driving you around are phenomenal, friendly, and full of knowledge.
+The guides driving you around are phenomenal, friendly, and knowledgeable.
 Just be sure to follow their guidelines.

 - Cost: $69 pp

 28. Paramount Pictures Studio Tour

 Paramount Studio is another iconic and classic production studio in Hollywood that gives a great tour.
 It is the longest operating and the only active backlot in Hollywood.

 Fun Fact: The lot that Paramount Studio occupies used to be Desilu Studios, owned by Lucille Ball and Desi Arnaz.